oracle-livelabs/spatial-graph/adb-graph/graph-made-easy/rdf-graph-user-and-graph-studio/create-and-validate-an-rdf-graph-user.md

-# Lab 3: Create an RDF graph in Graph Studio
+# Create an RDF graph in Graph Studio

 ## Introduction
 Graph Studio in Oracle Autonomous Database enables users to model, create, query, and analyze graph data.
 It includes notebooks, developer APIs for executing graph queries using PGQL, 60+ built-in graph algorithms, and offers dozens of visualizations including native graph visualization.